aisha-x/THM/Rooms/Challenges/Conti.md

 Time: `09/08/2021 03:52:09 PM`

-Analyze the payload with AI, and this is the result:
+Analyzed the payload with AI, and this is the result:

 **Deobfuscated Components**